uppedtrout/Better-config/README.md

 Baneful Shape, protect me!
 Be watchful, Spirit of the Western Ways, and Remember!
 Spirit of the West Gate, Remember!
-The Invocation of the Four GatesDownloaded from www.holybooks.com MER SIDI!
+The Invocation of the Four Gates
+MER SIDI!
 MER KURRA!
 MER URULU!